 - If you are travelling on a passport with a gender or name that has changed compared what was previously listed on your identity documents, or if your gender expression does not match the gender markers in your identity documentation, be prepared for intense scrutiny and the types of treatment outlined above. - Make sure a family member, friend or other trusted contact has a copy of your itinerary, is aware of the risks set out here, and is contactable.
-Ensure you memorize their contact details, as well as contact details for a US-based lawyer. - Remove LGBTQ+ content from your devices and/or use a temporary or secondary device while travelling. - If possible, travel with someone else. - Familiarise yourself with your rights and entitlements vis-à-vis CBP and TSA officers, such as when you can ask for a supervisor.

-- If you are carrying hormone therapy (HRT) & medical supplies: - Keep all medications in original packaging with a doctor's note. - Pack HRT & syringes in your carry-on to avoid loss or damage. - Inform TSA officers of medical items before screening if you feel comfortable.
+Ensure you memorize their contact details, as well as contact details for a US-based lawyer. - Assess the personal risks if your devices are searched.
+For example, a temporary or secondary device may raise suspicions and may not be warranted if you do not have political or LGBTQ+ content on your devices in the first place.
+Refer to The Guardian's guide on this topic. - If possible, travel with someone else. - Familiarise yourself with your rights and entitlements vis-à-vis CBP and TSA officers, such as when you can ask for a supervisor. - If you are carrying hormone therapy (HRT) & medical supplies: - Keep all medications in original packaging with a doctor's note. - Pack HRT & syringes in your carry-on to avoid loss or damage. - Inform TSA officers of medical items before screening if you feel comfortable.